ajoh504/ajoh504.github.io/_posts/2023-04-01-sqlite-quick-quide-csharp.md

 ---
 layout: post
 title: A Quick Guide for Setting up SQLite with C#
-excerpt_separator: <!--more-->
 ---

 Earlier today, I added a SQLite reference to a C# project.
-Since this is only my second time implementing a database in a coding project, I decided to put together a quick reference guide.<!--more>
+Since this is only my second time implementing a database in a coding project, I decided to put together a quick reference guide.

 Note: The installation portion of this guide assumes the use of Visual Studio.